-If the student loses federal financial aid assistance because of not meeting the minimum SAP requirements following a semester on Financial Aid Warning, he/she may apply for Appeal to the Director of the Student Success Center or Director of Nursing (for students majoring in Nursing) explaining and documenting the basis for an appeal including his/her injury or illness, the death of a relative, or other special circumstances.
-The appeal must also explain why he/she failed to make SAP and what has changed in his/her situation that will allow him/her to make SAP at the next evaluation.
-The appeal is submitted to the Appeals Committee or Director of Nursing.
-If the Committee or Director of Nursing determines that the student will make SAP at the end of the next evaluation, the student will be placed on Financial Aid Probation for one semester and remain eligible to receive federal financial assistance.
-If the Committee or Director of Nursing determines that, based on the appeal, the student will require more than one semester to meet SAP, the student may be placed on Financial Aid Probation, and an academic plan must be developed for the student.
-If the student meets the minimum SAP requirements at the end of the semester of Financial Aid Probation or after the semester when the student was on an Academic Plan, the student will be considered meeting the SAP standards.
+If the student does not meet the minimum SAP requirements and loses Title IV eligibility following a semester on Financial Aid Warning, the student may apply for an SAP Appeal to their Director of Retention or Academic and Retention Counselor detailing and documenting the basis for an appeal including student injury or illness, the death of an immediate relative, or other special circumstances.
+The appeal must also explain why they failed to make SAP and what has changed in their situation that will allow them to meet SAP requirements at the next evaluation.

+The appeal is reviewed by the SAP Committee and if the committee determines that the student will meet SAP at the end of the next evaluation, the student will be placed on Financial Aid Probation status for one semester and remain eligible to receive federal financial assistance.
+If the student meets the minimum SAP requirements during Financial Aid Probation status at the end of the semester, the student will be considered meeting the SAP standards.
+If the Committee determines that, based on the appeal, the student will require more than one semester to meet SAP, the student may be placed on Financial Aid Probation, and a new Academic Plan may be developed for the student.
+If the student meets the Academic Plan during Financial Aid Probation status at the end of the semester, the student will be considered meeting the SAP standards.
 If not, the student will no longer be eligible for federal financial assistance and may no longer continue in their program of study.
-The student shall be referred to the Center of Student Success to explore alternate academic options.
+The student shall be referred to their Director of Retention or Academic and Retention Counselor to explore alternate academic options.

-Academic Plan
+SAP Academic Plan

-Once a student is placed on probation, an Academic Plan will be put into place.
-The Academic Plan will serve as a road map to guide a student toward meeting his or her SAP goal within a specified time and method.
-The plan is designed by the Center for Student Success and communicated to the student in writing.
+Once a student is placed on Financial Aid Probation status, an Academic Plan will be put into place.
+The Academic Plan will serve as a road map to guide a student toward meeting their SAP goal within a specified time and method.
+The Academic Plan is designed by the Director of Retention or Academic and Retention Counselor and provided to the student in writing.
 The plan that is implemented will be regularly evaluated and refined as internal and external developments warrant.
 An Academic Plan may span multiple evaluation periods, so long as the Academic Plan allows for graduation from the program within the maximum time frame (MTF), and the student stays in compliance with the terms of the Academic Plan.